GiuseppeSinopoli/GiuseppeSinopoli/README.md

 # Hi there!
 My name is Giuseppe Sinopoli, welcome to my GitHub profile 👋

-I'm a marketing specialist turned data scientist and AI Engineer.
+I'm a Marketing Specialist turned Data Scientist and AI Engineer.
 For my previous experiences you can check out my [LinkedIn Page](https://www.linkedin.com/in/giuseppe-sinopoli/).

+I set off on this new journey with the help of @Strive-School where I have learned to use all these cool tools: